You might lose an excellent opportunity to create synergy with direct mailing and digital marketing.

 You might have already heard of ListSource because it is the most well-known.

-What makes it convenient is that you can quickly generate a one-off list without committing to a subscription.
+It is convenient that you can quickly generate a one-off list without committing to a subscription.

 The downside is that it doesn’t have that much functionality compared to Realquest or ReboGateway.

-But if you are just getting started and want to do a test campaign, it might be the ideal option.
+But it might be the ideal option if you are just getting started and want to do a test campaign.

 A general negative aspect of these data providers is that sometimes they have outdated and/or incomplete information.